 The school offers online and hybrid courses in all of its campus and distance education programs.
-Online and hybrid courses are delivered over the school's proprietary Learning Management System (LMS), known as LA Film Online, which is a secure web-based platform that employs modern multimedia technologies and is accessible 24 hours a day via the Internet.
-Students use this system to view video content, receive and submit project work and assignments, take tests and guizzes, communicate with instructors and classmates, and review grades and course progress.
+Online and hybrid courses are delivered over the school's proprietary Learning Management System (LMS), which is a secure web-based platform that employs modern multimedia technologies and is accessible 24 hours a day via the Internet.
+Students use this system to view video content, receive and submit project work and assignments, take tests and quizzes, communicate with instructors and classmates, and review grades and course progress.